hasura/supergraph-top-n-challenge/README.md

 Have the lowest P95 latency at 100rps (we may decide to change the rps depending on the latency spread).

 Your system will be run on an GCE E2 instance with 2 vCPU and 4 GB RAM by the Hasura team post submission.

+## Goal

+We want to use this challenge to highlight the different approaches & design decisions that go into building the GraphQL gateway and how domain services get unified.
+The Hasura team will put together a blogpost summarizing the different stacks and design approaches used by the participants!

 ## Environment and Setup